How do I troubleshoot a slowly running SELECT statement in my Aurora MySQL-Compatible DB cluster?

 Resolution

 - Check the BufferCacheHitRatio metric to view the percentage of requests that the buffer cache serves.
-It's a best practice to keep this value is as high as possible.
+It's a best practice to keep this value as high as possible.

-Identify deadlocks and wait events
+Identify deadlocks and blocking locks

 (Optional) To identify deadlocks, log in to a MySQL admin account, and then run the following command: